nadiawangberg/ORB-SLAM/README.md

 ### 5. Run ORB_SLAM regularly with monocular example video
 https://github.com/raulmur/ORB_SLAM2#kitti-dataset

 Run KITTI Dataset example with ORB_SLAM2 to check if things are working

 ./Examples/Monocular/mono_kitti Vocabulary/ORBvoc.txt Examples/Monocular/KITTI00-02.yaml /home/usrname/Downloads/dataset/sequences/00

-### 6. Run ORB_SLAM2 with ROS
-Run ORB_SLAM2 node by following this guide

 If you followed step 1-6 and everything ran smoothly you can continune and make ORB_SLAM2 work with ROS.
-If you have issues you can check the troubleshoot at the end of this README.
+If you have issues with step 1-6 you can check the troubleshoot guide at the end of this README.